maplibre/martin/README.md

 ## Building from Source

-You can clone the repository and build Martin using [cargo](https://doc.rust-lang.org/cargo) package manager.
+You can clone the repository and build martin using [cargo](https://doc.rust-lang.org/cargo) package manager.

 ```shell
 git clone git@github.com:urbica/martin.git